 Accessories are Great in Green

 If in doubt, statement accessories in a verdant hue of green are a great way to dip your toes in the water.
-We’re obsessed with Wandler’s square-toed Isa heels in bright green that you can shop right here and Gucci’s handbag of the season, the Zumi bag, in deep, dark green which you can get shipped straight to your door from the New Zealand online boutique.
+We’re obsessed with these strappy Wandler ‘Yara’ heels in emerald green that you can shop right here and Gucci’s Sylvie 1969 handbag, in deep, dark green which you can get shipped straight to your door from the New Zealand online boutique.